-The economic outlook for the upcoming year will also depend on sustained economic growth in the region.
+The economic outlook for the upcoming year will also depend on economic growth in the region and potential economic impacts arising from the Covid-19 Pandemic.
 A more immediate issue is the Highway Trust Fund and its constrained resources to support transportation projects and planning efforts.
-AMBAG staff continues to actively seek alternative funding sources, while the federal government analyzes a long-term solution.
+AMBAG staff continues to actively seek alternative funding sources, while the federal government develops a long-term solution.

-The AMBAG Board of Directors adopted the Overall Work Program (OWP) and Budget, as amended, of \$4,344,710 to fund planning projects in fiscal year 2018-2019.
-A significant portion of the \$4,344,710 consisted of rollover grant funding and newly acquired grants.
+The AMBAG Board of Directors adopted the Overall Work Program (OWP) and Budget, as amended, of \$12,145,692 to fund planning projects in fiscal year 2019-2020.
+A significant portion of the \$12,145,692 consisted of funding from the Regional Early Action Program, rollover grant funding and newly acquired grants.